 Funding Policy.
 The contribution requirements of plan members and participating employers are established by the Board in accordance with the current Appropriations Act and may be amended by the Board.
 Contributions of plan members or beneficiaries receiving benefits vary based on plan election, dependent coverage, and Medicare eligibility and election.
 For members with fewer than five years of service as of January 1, 2012, contributions also vary based on years of service.
 On average, members with five years or more of service as of January 1, 2012 pay approximately 25% of the cost of the health insurance coverage.
 In accordance with the Board resolution dated December 8, 2011, for members with fewer than five years of service as of January 1, 2012, the State provides a premium subsidy in retirement that ranges from 0% for fewer than 10 years of service to 75% (but no greater than the subsidy percentage offered to active employees) for 30 or more years of service.
-The subsidy for eligible dependents ranges from 0% to 55% (but no greater than the subsidy percentage offered to dependents of active employees minus 20%).
+The subsidy for eligible dependents ranges from 0% to 55% (but no greater than the subsidy percentage offered to active employees) for 30 or more years of service.
+The subsidy for eligible dependents ranges from 0% to 55% (but no greater than the subsidy percentage offered to active employees) for 30 or more years of service.
+The subsidy for eligible dependents ranges from 0% to 55% (but no greater than the subsidy percentage offered to active employees) for 30 or more years of service.
+The subsidy for eligible dependents ranges from 0% to 55% (but no greater than the subsidy percentage offered to active employees).
 No subsidy is available to Medicare eligible members not enrolled in a Medicare Advantage Option.
 The Board of Community Health sets all member premiums by resolution and in accordance with the law and applicable revenue and expense projections.
 Any subsidy policy adopted by the Board may be changed at any time by Board resolution and does not constitute a contract or promise of any amount of subsidy.

 Participating employers are statutorily required to contribute in accordance with the employer contribution rates established by the Board.
-The contribution rates are established to fund all benefits due under the health insurance plans for both active and retired employees based on projected "payas-you-go" financing requirements.
+The contribution rates are established to fund all benefits due under the health insurance plans for both active and retired employees based on projected "pay-as-you-go" financing requirements.
 Contributions are not based on the actuarially calculated annual required contribution (ARC) which represents a level of funding that, if paid on an ongoing basis, is projected to cover normal cost each year and amortize any unfunded actuarial liabilities (or funding excess) over a period not to exceed thirty years.

-The combined active and retiree contribution rates established by the Board for employers participating in the School OPEB Fund were as follows for the fiscal year ended June 30, 2016:
+The combined active and retiree contribution rates established by the Board for employers participating in the School OPEB Fund were as follows for the fiscal year ended June 30, 2017: